How Long Do Write-Offs and Settlements Impact Your Credit History?

 Focus on paying down high-interest debts first to save money and free up funds for other repayments.
 As your debt decreases, your credit score will gradually improve, making you a more attractive borrower.
 This strategy is particularly effective for self-employed individuals who need to manage their finances efficiently.

-If you're struggling to manage your debts or create a repayment plan, consider seeking advice from a professional debt counsellor.
+If you are struggling to manage your debts or create a repayment plan, consider seeking advice from a professional debt counsellor.
 These experts can assess your financial situation, help you create a realistic budget, and even negotiate with lenders on your behalf.
 Their expertise can be invaluable, especially for the complexities of self-employed finances.

 Debt counsellors can also provide guidance on government schemes or programmes that might offer relief or support.
 For instance, schemes like the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) provide collateral-free loans, but eligibility often requires a stable financial standing.
 According to CGTMSE (2026), these schemes aim to encourage entrepreneurship, and professional advice can help you manage the requirements.